At Whistler's Squamish Lil'wat cultural centre, enjoy breakfast and learn about First Nations animal symbolism

 On the sparkling shores of Lake Louise, join an expert Mountain Heritage Guide and learn about the rich natural history of the area.

-Join Highway 93, otherwise known as the Icefields Parkway, and wind along one of the world’s most scenic stretches of road.
-After pausing to take in Peyto Lake, stop at Columbia Icefield and travel onto Athabasca Glacier aboard an Ice Explorer vehicle.
+Join Highway 93, otherwise known as the Icefields Parkway, and wind along one ofthe world’s most scenic stretches of road.
+After pausing to take in the impossibly blue, glacier-fed waters of Peyto Lake, stop at Columbia Icefield and journey onto the surface of Athabasca Glacier aboard an Ice Explorer vehicle.
 Later, stroll along the Glacier Skywalk and continue to Jasper via Athabasca Falls.

 Stay: Two Nights: Jasper National Park, Fairmont Jasper Park LodgeDaily :